Report serious incidents: guide for youth justice practitioners

 How youth justice practitioners should report serious incidents involving children and young people.

 When a safeguarding or public protection incident happens it is important that your response is both prompt and meaningful.
-You should also consider how you can use the learning from them to inform areas for improvement.
+You should also consider how you can use the learning from incidents to inform areas for improvement.

 Read the Youth Justice Board (YJB) Supporting Safeguarding statement for information on how it uses its good practice and oversight role to help the youth justice sector carry out safeguarding duties.

 Community safeguarding and public protection incidents (CSPPI)

 Youth offending teams (YOTs) must notify the Youth Justice Board (YJB) of all incidents which fall within the mandatory reporting criteria within 24 hours.

-To report an incident to the YJB, log on to the community safeguarding and public protection incidents sub-system on the Youth Justice Management Information System (YJMIS).
+To report an incident to the YJB, authorised users can log on to the Youth Justice Application Framework and open ‘incident reports’.